 As you may have noticed, battery life goes quicker when in cold weather.
 So it is very imperative that these performed better than the other at the very least.
 I have used the same set of batteries in both of my smart cameras for the five months of coldest weather that we have here in New England.

 You may consider having a look at my article here on how to weatherproof a security camera for more information.

 Bang For The Buck

-Also came to realize that Blink XT cameras are far more cost effective and cheaper to buy in comparison to the Arlo Pro.
-I found that Arlo Pro are just priced way higher, and I was not budgeting for such.
+I also came to realize that Blink XT cameras are far more cost-effective and cheaper to buy in comparison to the Arlo Pro.
+I found that Arlo Pro is just priced way higher, and I was not budgeting for such.

 I found that after a power outage, the Blink XT cameras would reconnect quickly and also sync immediately with the base station.

 But for the Arlo Pro, there was some trial and error process that required multiple resets to the base station or the router or modem.
 This was a little time consuming for me.
 I would highly recommend that whether you are buying a camera for outside or inside, get the Blink XT outdoor model.

 There is also a huge improvement in the picture, motion-sensing capability and night vision of the camera.
 If you just buy one camera, I would suggest for you the Blink XT no matter the place you want to install it.

 Unfortunately, there are two things that are driving me insane.
 Snowplows that go by and set off my cameras and the damn cat from across the street.